Am I eligible to request a CCT?

-Where one of your specialties does not have a minimum training time listed, you will need to have trained in the UK for the minimum training time specified for your other speciality to be eligible to be granted a CCT.
+Where one of your specialties does not have a minimum training time listed, you will need to have trained in the UK for the minimum training time specified for your other specialty to be eligible to be granted a CCT.

 You must have trained in the UK for the minimum number of years specified for your parent specialty, but UK training in your sub-specialty (as part of the programme of approved training in your parent specialty prior to the completion of training) can contribute to this.

 Locum appointments for specialty training

-Locum Appointment for Training (LAT) posts can contribute to the amount of UK training time you have completed, as long as your college confirm that the LAT post counted towards your CCT.
+Locum Appointment for Training (LAT) posts can contribute to the amount of UK training time you have completed, as long as your Royal College or Faculty confirm that the LAT post counted towards your CCT.